KshitijD21/mail-tracker-ui/mail-tracker-extension/README.md

 2. Click the extension icon in toolbar
 3. Login with your credentials or create an account
 4. **Email Tracking**: Compose an email - tracking will be enabled automatically
-5. **AI Reply**: Open any email and click the "🤖 Reply with AI" button to generate an AI response
+5. **AI Reply**: Open any email and click the sleek "Reply with AI" button to generate an AI response

 ## Development